SummerSlam (2015): Main event

 In the main event, Brock Lesnar (with Paul Heyman) faced The Undertaker.
-During the match, Undertaker attempted a Chokeslam on Lesnar but Lesnar countered the attempt and executed three German Suplexes.
-Lesnar executed an "F-5" through a broadcast table on Undertaker.
-Undertaker executed a Chokeslam and a "Tombstone Piledriver" on Lesnar for a near-fall.
-Lesnar applied a "Kimura lock" on Undertaker but Undertaker touched the ropes, forcing Lesnar to break the hold.
-Undertaker performed a "Last Ride" on Lesnar for a near-fall.
-Lesnar executed two "F-5s" on Undertaker, both for near-falls.
-In the climax of the match, Undertaker applied "Hell's Gate" on Lesnar, who countered the move and put Undertaker in another "Kimura Lock".
-At that time, the timekeeper rang the bell after seeing the Undertaker supposedly indicating submission; since the referee hadn't seen a submission and never stopped the match, the match continued.
+During the match, The Undertaker attempted a Chokeslam on Lesnar but Lesnar countered the attempt and executed three German Suplexes.
+Lesnar executed an "F-5" through a broadcast table on The Undertaker.
+The Undertaker executed a Chokeslam and a "Tombstone Piledriver" on Lesnar for a near-fall.
+Lesnar applied a "Kimura lock" on The Undertaker but The Undertaker touched the ropes, forcing Lesnar to break the hold.
+The Undertaker performed a "Last Ride" on Lesnar for a near-fall.
+Lesnar executed two "F-5s" on The Undertaker, both for near-falls.
+In the climax of the match, The Undertaker applied "Hell's Gate" on Lesnar, who countered the move and put The Undertaker in another "Kimura Lock".
+At that time, the timekeeper rang the bell after seeing The Undertaker supposedly indicating submission; since the referee hadn't seen a submission and never stopped the match, the match continued.
 Thinking himself the winner, Lesnar released the hold.
-Whilst the referee argued with the timekeeper, Undertaker surprised Lesnar with a low blow and applied "Hell's Gate" again; Lesnar refused to submit, giving Undertaker the middle finger before passing out to give Undertaker the win.
+Whilst the referee argued with the timekeeper, The Undertaker surprised Lesnar with a low blow and applied "Hell's Gate" again; Lesnar refused to submit, giving The Undertaker the middle finger before passing out to give The Undertaker the win.
+After the match, Heyman rang the timekeeper's bell and declared Lesnar the winner.